-Alexander is recognised by Who’s Who Legal in its Banking 2019: Fintech Analysis as a leading individual in Asia Pacific.
-Who’s Who Legal also notes that he is “a highly endorsed fintech specialist who boasts extensive experience advising on a range of matters including internet banking and online trading”, with a source effusing that “Alexander not only possesses a sharp intellect but also the ability to convey and communicate legal intricacies in simple terms”.
-He is “identified for his ‘ability to negotiate outcomes for parties’, as well as his ‘strong skills in the tech space’.”
+Co-Head of the Firm’s FinTech Practice, Alexander focuses on the acquisition, divestiture, provision, sharing or receipt, of technology and intellectual property-related assets, data and services.
+He is recommended by Who’s Who Legal: Banking - Fintech 2020, which notes he is “a highly endorsed fintech specialist who boasts extensive experience advising on a range of matters including internet banking and online trading”, with a source effusing that “Alexander not only possesses a sharp intellect but also the ability to convey and communicate legal intricacies in simple terms”.
+He is “identified for his ‘ability to negotiate outcomes for parties’, as well as his ‘strong skills in the tech space’”.